swastikjha008-jpg/Simple-Calculator-Cpp/README.md

 # 🧮 React Calculator v2

-A modern, responsive calculator built using **React (v18)** with a clean UI and smooth interactions.
+A modern, responsive calculator built using **React (v18)** with a clean UI and smooth interactions.With clean layout from the previous base C++ base calculator
 This project is the upgraded version (**v2**) of my original C++ calculator, now transformed into a web-based application.

 ---